KuhleJames/Sales-Performance-Dashboard/README.md

 This interactive layout empowers users — particularly the Regional Sales Director — to analyze trends, identify growth opportunities, and spot underperforming areas with just a few clicks.

+# Key Insights
+## Trends Identified
+Based on the sales data and visual analysis, several key trends emerged:
+ - Sales performance varies significantly by segment: The line chart shows that the Consumer segment consistently leads in total sales, followed by Corporate.
+The Home Office segment lags behind, especially during Q2.
+ - Regional contribution is uneven: The tree map reveals that one or two regions (e.g., West or East) dominate total sales, while others contribute far less.
+This indicates potential opportunity or risk depending on business goals.
+ - Top-selling products are concentrated: The bar chart highlights that a small group of products drives a large portion of sales.
+These top 10 products could be prioritized in inventory planning and promotions.
+## Recommendations
+ - Focus on underperforming regions and segments: Targeted marketing or discounts could help grow underutilized areas like South or the Home Office segment.
+ - Leverage top products for bundled promotions: Cross-selling high-performing items with lower-performing ones may increase overall basket size and revenue.
+ - Monitor trends by segment more closely: The seasonality in sales trends suggests that certain segments peak at different times — aligning promotions accordingly could improve timing and conversions.

+These insights offer immediate opportunities to optimize sales strategy, marketing focus, and product planning.